DKMitt/reactjs16/README.md

 # React.JS 16

-To take a look at some of the new features with React.JS 16 (aka React Fiber) a better working understanding Components, using Props, working with State, Basic Conditionals in JSX, Basic Events, and LifeCycle Methods.
+To take a look at some of the new features in React.JS 16 (aka React Fiber) and to get a better working understanding of Components, using Props, working with State, Basic Conditionals in JSX, Basic Events, and LifeCycle Methods.